+How COVID-19 affects brain

-How COVID 19 affects brain: Viruses can infect the brain but how novel Corona virus does it is not very clear.
-It can be either due to inflammation or over stimulation.
-Polymerase chain reaction despite its high sensitivity and specificity is not able to detect virus particles in CSF that is contained in the brain ventricles and the cranial and spinal subarachnoid spaces.
+Viruses can infect the brain but how novel corona virus does it is not very clear.
+It can be either due to inflammation and overstimulation.
+Polymerase chain reaction despite its high sensitivity and specificity is not able to detect virus particles in CSF that is contained in the brain ventricles and the cranial and spinal subarachnoid spaces [21].
 Cause for that can be ACE 2 is protein that virus particle use for entry is not much expressed in brain cells.
 ACE 2 receptors expressed on cells to regulate blood pressure.
 Virus uses it as route of entry.
-Studies have shown that various neurological manifestation of COVID-19 is due to body immune response rather than virus invading brain [10].
+Studies have shown that various neurological manifestation of COVID 19 are due to body immune response rather than virus invading brain [22].
 In cerebrospinal fluid surrounding brain and spinal cord, changes in immune function have also seen.
-This includes presence of antibodies which are formed against virus they react with nervous system.
-There is a cascade of events starting from inflammation, capillary endothelitis, as a result blood brain barrier is broken and further it causes pro-inflammatory cytokine cascade [11,12].
+This include presence of antibodies which are formed against virus they react with nervous system.
+There is a cascade of events starting from inflammation, capillary endothelitis, as a result blood-brain-barrier is broken and further it causes pro-inflammatory cytokine cascade [23].

-Also, there is a hyper coagulable state formed via mechanisms of thrombosis and inflammatory states [13,14].
-ACE 2 is expressed on type two pneumocystis.
+Also, there is a hyper coagulable state formed via mechanisms of thrombosis and inflammatory states.
+ACE 2 is expressed on type two pneumocytes.
 It is also expressed on glial cells and astrocytes.
-Therefore, astrocytic marker of brain injury that is glial fibrillary acidic protein is increased in persons with neurologic manifestations, other neuronal injury marker is neuro filament light chain protein these both markers are increased in acute phase only and in patients who were critically ill requiring hospitalization, mechanical ventilation, oxygen therapy.
-On follow up biomarker values are usually within normal limits [15].
+Therefore, astrocytic marker of brain injury that is glial fibrillary acidic protein is increased in persons with neurologic manifestations, other neuronal injury marker is, neurofilament light chain protein [24].
+These both markers are increased in acute phase only and in patients who were critically ill requiring hospitalization, mechanical ventilation, oxygen therapy.
+On follow up biomarker values are usually within normal limits [25].